samirakazemi/SCS_3253_010_Machine_Learning_Final_Project/README.md

 | Shahzeb Shahid | https://github.com/sshahid09 |

-The purpose of this analysis is to look into the Poker Hand Data set and analyze the strenght of each hand as a classification exercise.
-This dataset has already been devided into two sets of train and test dataset.
+The purpose of this analysis is to look into the Poker Hand Data set and analyze the strength of each hand as a classification exercise.
+This dataset has already been divided into two sets of train and test sets.
 Hence there is no need to split the data before starting the analysis.

-**UCI Machine Leaning Repository describes the dataset as following:**
+**Dataset description:**

-"Each record is an example of a hand consisting of five playing cards drawn from a standard deck of 52.
-Each card is described using two attributes (suit and rank), for a total of 10 predictive attributes.
+Each record of the dataset consists of five playing cards.
+In poker game, each hand consists of 5 cards drawn from a standard deck of 52.
+Each card has two attributes:
+- rank
+- suit

+This will give us 10 predictive attributes for each poker hand.
 There is one Class attribute that describes the Poker Hand.
-The order of cards is important, which is why there are 480 possible Royal Flush hands as compared to 4.

-**Attribute information of each card in one poker hand:**
+**Attribute information of each card in one poker hand as described in UCI:**

 1) S1 "Suit of card #1" Ordinal (1-4) representing {Hearts, Spades, Diamonds, Clubs}
 2) C1 "Rank of card #1" Numerical (1-13) representing (Ace, 2, 3, ... , Queen, King)